 Minnesota.
 In November 2006, the Minnesota Public Utilities Commission (MPUC) denied a request filed by Gas Operations for a waiver of MPUC rules in order to allow Gas Operations to recover approximately \$21 million in unrecovered purchased gas costs related to periods prior to July 1, 2004.
 Those unrecovered gas costs were identified as a result of revisions to previously approved calculations of unrecovered purchased gas costs.
 Following that denial, Gas Operations recorded a \$21 million adjustment to reduce pre-tax earnings in the fourth quarter of 2006 and reduced the regulatory asset related to these costs by an equal amount.
 In March 2007, following the MPUC's denial of reconsideration of its ruling, Gas Operations petitioned the Minnesota Court of Appeals for review of the MPUC's decision, and in May 2008 that court ruled that the MPUC had been arbitrary and capricious in denying Gas Operations a waiver.
 The court ordered the case remanded to the MPUC for reconsideration under the same principles the MPUC had applied in previously granted waiver requests.
 The MPUC sought further review of the court of appeals decision from the Minnesota Supreme Court, and in July 2008, the Minnesota Supreme Court agreed to review the decision.
-In January 2009, the Minnesota Supreme Court heard oral arguments.
-While there is no deadline for a decision, a decision is expected by the end of the third quarter of 2009.
-While no prediction can be made as to the ultimate outcome, this matter will have no negative impact on the Company's financial condition, results of operations or cash flows.
+In July 2009, the Minnesota Supreme Court issued its decision in which it reversed the decision of the Minnesota Court of Appeals and upheld the MPUC's decision to deny the requested variance.
+The court's decision will have no negative impact on CenterPoint Energy's or CERC's financial condition, results of operations or cash flows, as the costs at issue were written off at the time they were disallowed.

 In November 2008, Gas Operations filed a request with the MPUC to increase its rates for utility distribution service.
 If approved by the MPUC, the proposed new rates would result in an overall increase in annual revenue of \$59.8 million.
-The proposed increase would allow Gas Operations to recover increased operating costs, including higher bad debt and collection expenses, the cost of improved customer service and inflationary increases in other expenses.
-It also would allow recovery of increased costs related to conservation improvement programs and provide a return for the additional capital invested to serve its customers.
+The proposed increase would allow Gas Operations to recover increased operating costs, including higher bad debt and collection expenses, higher pension expenses, the cost of improved customer service and inflationary increases in other expenses.
+It also would allow recovery of increased costs related to conservation improvement programs and provide a return on the additional capital invested to serve its customers.
 In addition, Gas Operations is seeking an adjustment mechanism that would annually adjust rates to reflect changes in use per customer.
 In December 2008, the MPUC accepted the case and approved an interim rate increase of \$51.2 million, which became effective on January 2, 2009, subject to refund.
-CERC and the Company do not expect an order from the MPUC until early 2010.
+CERC and CenterPoint Energy do not expect an order from the MPUC until early 2010.